JonJagger/cyber-dojo/readme.txt

    you configure a new kata.
 o) If it finds at least one file containing '42' it will pick the first one as "the-42-file"
-o) It will then use the manifest to create a test kata and run the tests three times as follows:
+o) It will then use the manifest to create a kata and run-the-tests three times as follows:
    1. With the files unchanged.
    2. With the 42 in the-42-file replaced by 54
    3. With the 42 replaced by 4typo2